Trustpilot

 The elephant park is situated on the beautiful garden route which has a Mediterranean Maritime climate, with moderately hot summers, and mild to chilly winters.
 It is one of the richest rainfall areas in South Africa.
 Most of the rains occur in the winter months, brought on by the humid sea-winds from the Indian Ocean.
 The area is perennially green, making it a beautiful region to visit.

-We would recommend budgeting £75 – £100 per week to cover food, outings and souvenirs.
+We recommend budgeting £75 – £100 per week to cover food, outings and souvenirs.
 If you wish to do anything “big” like shark cage diving, a safari or a bungee jump, this will probably not fit in your weekly budget, so you should have access to more money.

 There is really easy access to cash machines in the local town so you do not need to take all your cash with you.